MicrosoftDocs/iis-docs/iis/get-started/getting-started-with-iis/getting-started-with-the-iis-manager-in-iis-7-and-iis-8.md

 Ping requests are made from within the WMSVC service to the web server (HWC) it hosts.
 Ping requests are a simple mechanism to ensure the hostable web core continues to be responsive.

 **Service Configuration**
 WMSVC has very small set of editable configuration stored in the registry.
-Each time the service is started, the web configuration files are regenerated in `%windir%\ServiceProfiles\LocalService\AppData\Local\Temp\WMSvc&lt;GUID&gt;\`.
+Each time the service is started, the web configuration files are regenerated in `%windir%\ServiceProfiles\LocalService\AppData\Local\Temp\WMSvc<GUID>\`.
 The web configuration files cannot be edited, even by administrators.

 [![](getting-started-with-the-iis-manager-in-iis-7-and-iis-8/_static/image21.jpg)](getting-started-with-the-iis-manager-in-iis-7-and-iis-8/_static/image20.jpg)